 American Napoleonic Society

 For a number of years, this was the official website for the American Napoleonic Society.
 The site has been archived and restored as part of the reading material for Dr. Clemson's seminars on the history of law.
-Noted Texas maritime attorney and expert on ancient maritime legal issues Troy Hudson researched the content and prepared the accompanying syllabus.
-Bob Sakayama and Rev Sale from TNG/Earthling, Inc. provided development assistance and technical support.
-The site is also part of the reading list for Diane Rebus' course on the history of the internet.
+Noted Texas maritime attorney and expert on ancient maritime legal issues researched the content and prepared the accompanying syllabus.
+The site is also part of Diane Rebus' course on the history of the internet.
 All archived sites are required reading for both courses.
 Additional required reading is posted on the school's website under "Clemson/Rebus course material" and is also available from Dr. Clemson's office.

 Content is from the site's 2001- 2006 archived pages.